Improving the numerical stability of fast matrix multiplication: Introduction

-Nearly all fast matrix multiplication algorithms are based on recursion, using a recursive rule that defines a method for multiplying matrices of fixed dimension $\partdimm\times\partdimk$ by $\partdimk\times\partdimn$ (we use the notation $\bc{\partdimm}{\partdimk}{\partdimn}$) with fewer than $\partdimm\partdimk\partdimn$ scalar multiplications.
+Nearly all fast matrix multiplication algorithms are based on recursion, using a recursive rule that defines a method for multiplying matrices of fixed dimension $\partdimm\times\partdimk$ by $\partdimk\times\partdimn$ $\partdimm\partdimk\partdimn$ scalar multiplications.
+In this work, we use the notation $\bc{\partdimm}{\partdimk}{\partdimn}$ for these algorithms.
 For practical algorithms, these fixed dimensions need to be very small, typically $\partdimm,\partdimk,\partdimn<10$, as they define the factors by which the dimensions of subproblems are reduced within the recursion.
 Many such algorithms have been recently discovered \cite{benson2014framework,smirnov2013bilinear}.
-Most fast algorithms share a common bilinear structure and can be compactly represented by three matrices that we denote by $\alg{\M U}{\M V}{\M W}$, following the notation of \cite{bini1980stability}.
+Most fast algorithms share a common bilinear structure and can be compactly represented by three matrices that we denote by $\alg{\M U}{\M V}{\M W}$, following the notation of Bini and Lotti~\cite{bini1980stability}.
 Many key properties of the practicality of an algorithm, including its numerical stability, can be derived quickly from its $\alg{\M U}{\M V}{\M W}$ representation.
 We also note that, because recursive subproblems are again matrix multiplications, different recursive rules can be combined arbitrarily.
-Following the terminology of \cite{BDHS11-SLB}, we refer to algorithms that vary recursive rules across different recursive levels and within each level as \emph{non-uniform, non-stationary} algorithms.
-If an algorithm uses the same rule for every subproblem in a each recursive level but varies the rule across levels, we call it a \emph{uniform, non-stationary} algorithm; those defined by only one rule are called \emph{uniform, stationary} algorithms.
+Following the terminology of Ballard \etal~\cite{BDHS11-SLB} and Demmel \etal~\cite{demmel2006fast}, we refer to algorithms that vary recursive rules across different recursive levels and within each level as \emph{non-uniform, non-stationary} algorithms.
+If an algorithm uses the same rule for every subproblem in each recursive level but varies the rule across levels, we call it a \emph{uniform, non-stationary} algorithm; those defined by only one rule are called \emph{stationary} algorithms.